PeterAAyala/Glassdoor-Scraper/README.md

 ## Disclaimer

 This scraper is provided as a public service because Glassdoor does not offer an official API for reviews.
-Glassdoor Terms of use (available [here](https://www.glassdoor.com/about/terms.htm)) lists automated tools, including scraping, as against the terms of use.
 I cannot guarantee that your Glassdoor account will not be banned by using this.
 Lastly, I will remove this repository if I am contacted to do so by Glassdoor.

 ## Introduction